 The infant may need help with breathing or heartbeat right after birth, and may have a low Apgar score.

 The health care team will listen to the infant's chest with a stethoscope and may hear abnormal breath sounds, especially coarse, crackly sounds.

 A blood gas analysis will show low (acidic) blood pH, decreased oxygen, and increased carbon dioxide.

 A chest x-ray may show patchy or streaky areas in the infant's lungs.

-A team that is skilled at reviving newborn infants should be at the delivery if meconium staining is found in the amniotic fluid.
+A special care team should be present when the baby is born if traces of meconium are found in the amniotic fluid.
+This happens in more than 10% of normal pregnancies.
 If the baby is active and crying, no treatment is needed.

-If the baby is not active and crying right after delivery, a tube is placed in the infant's trachea and suction is applied as the tube is pulled out.
-This procedure may be repeated until meconium is no longer seen in the suction contents.
+If the baby is not active and crying right after delivery, a tube is placed in the infant's airway by a nurse, therapist, or doctor.
+Suction is used to remove any meconium.
+This procedure may be repeated more than once.

 In most cases, the outlook is excellent and there are no long-term health effects.

-In more severe cases, breathing problems may occur.
-They usually go away in 2 - 4 days.
+- Breathing problems may be more severe in some cases.
+These will often go away in 2 to 4 days.
 However, rapid breathing may continue for several days.

-Risk factors for this condition should be identified as early as possible.
-If the mother's water broke at home, she should tell the health care provider whether the fluid was clear or stained with a greenish or brown substance.
+- Your water broke at home and the fluid was clear or stained with a greenish or brown substance.